challenge-project/challenge-doc/understanding-modification-scripts.md

 Problem should have **solutions** if a challenge has a potential to be even possible to do on the map.
 Sometimes though, solutions are simply none or impossible, so it's completely fine to have a problem with no solution.
 That way, the challenge is marked as invalid.
 We define **solutions** for a single **problem**.

 Solutions are **solvable** in **Solver**.
-Solver is a submodule of Modifier with user interface made to solve problems.
+Solver is a submodule of Modifier with a user interface made to solve problems.
 Solver reads problems - which contain possible solutions.

 Now let's apply some code to this theory.